Investigating and tracking problems

 If a knowledge article does not exist for a problem you are researching, you can create a new one.
 Select Create a new article in the Resources tab or select Create New > Knowledge in the Smart IT navigation bar.

-Typically, you will use the Problem Solution and Known Error knowledge article templates for problems and known errors.
+Use the Problem Solution and Known Error knowledge article templates for problems and known errors respectively.
 Review the format for the template you want, and click Use selected Template.
 For additional information about templates, see Setting up custom knowledge management templates with Smart IT.

 After an article is created, it goes through the usual life cycle of a knowledge article.

 Example of managing a problem investigation in Smart IT